Y0Coss/docs-fork/pages/web_cloud/domains/dns_ips_update/guide.en-gb.md

 - Have defined a custom DNS server name in the DNS records of type `NS` of their DNS zone, and have associated an IP address of an OVHcloud DNS server with this name via a DNS record of type `A`.
 - Have also configured a `GLUE` record for this custom name, in order to associate it with the IP address of an OVHcloud DNS server, in the configuration of the domain name’s DNS servers.
-- And are currently using this custom name as their domain name’s DNS server (defined in their Control Panel or at their registrar).
+- Are currently using this custom name as their domain name’s DNS server (defined in their Control Panel or at their registrar).

 For more information, please read our guide on [Customizing a domain name’s DNS servers (Glue Records)](/pages/web_cloud/domains/glue_registry).